 The first thing you need to know about chocolate is that most of the good stuff is vegan.
 In fact, most chocolate connoisseurs consider milk chocolate to be an abomination.
 Dark chocolate is the real stuff.

 That raises the question: is dark chocolate vegan?
 Most of the time it is.
 Unfortunately, several brands of dark chocolate, including Hershey and Ghirardelli, contain whey or other milk products.
 So always check the ingredients.

 Vegan Chocolate Varieties

 When it comes to chocolate, the spectrum of quality is as wide as that of wine.
-Every brand of dark chocolate that even aspires to being taken seriously will have a percentage of cocoa mass listed on the front of its package.
-The higher the percentage, the stronger the chocolate flavor, but also the more bitter the chocolate will be.
+Every brand of dark chocolate that aspires to being taken seriously will list its percentage of cocoa mass on the package.
+The higher the percentage, the stronger the chocolate flavor, but this also bring more bitterness.
 Once you reach 80 percent you’re heading into the territory favored by chocolate connoisseurs.
 Lindt and some other brands even have 90% offerings, which is only for the seriously committed, and akin to drinking Wild Turkey 101 neat.

+Dark chocolate might initially seem unpleasantly bitter.
 If you grew up devouring Hershey Kisses and Nestle Crunch Bars, it may take you some time to acquire a taste for 80+ percent chocolate.
-Perhaps the best way forward is to start with vegan dark chocolate in the 70 percent range, and then gradually work your way up to higher percentages.
+Perhaps the best way forward is to start with vegan chocolate in the 70 percent range, and then gradually work your way up to higher percentages.

-But if what you’re really craving—chocolate snobs be damned—is the mild flavor of milk chocolate, fear not; there are three all-vegan companies that have got you covered:
+But if what you’re really craving—chocolate snobs be damned—is the mild flavor of milk chocolate, fear not; three all-vegan companies offer what you’re seeking: